Who is Dags anyway???

 sticks in my mind the most...

-In the mid 80s I was walking through the city on my way to a sci-fi convention whilst wearing this black cloak made of light material (I did that sort of stuff back in those days).
-I was feeling pretty suave and cool realising everyone was looking at me, when suddenly a gust of wind came from behind and blew the cloak over my head.
-I don't think I could've gone any redder.
+In the mid 80s I was walking through the city on my way to a sci-fi convention wearing this black cloak made of light material (I did that sort of stuff back in those days).
+I was feeling pretty suave and cool knowing everyone was looking at me - which as I realised later was for all the wrong reasons - when suddenly a gust of wind came from behind and blew the cloak over my head.
+In one moment I went from looking at all these faces thinking I was 'it and a bit' to suddenly seeing nothing but black.
+Honestly I don't think I could've gone any redder.

 |Unusual quirks||All physical injuries seem to only occur

 I bite my nails and I enjoy it.